GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/smart_annihilation_plane.md

   <ImportStructure src="../structure/cable_smart_annihilation_plane.snbt"></ImportStructure>
 </GameScene>

-ME Smart Annihilation Plane is a <ItemLink id="ae2:annihilation_plane" /> that can break blocks or absorb items by its config inventory.
+ME Smart Annihilation Plane is a <ItemLink id="ae2:annihilation_plane" /> that can break blocks or absorb items according to its configuration inventory.

 You don't need to set up a subnet for it.
-It works like an <ItemLink id="ae2:import_bus" /> but breaks block instead of import it from a chest.
+It works like an <ItemLink id="ae2:import_bus" /> but breaks blocks instead of importing them from a chest.